darchr/gem5art/docs/spec2006-tutorial.md

 ## Appendix II.
 Transtition to SPEC 2017
 As mentioned earlier, SPEC 2006 benchmark suite has been retired, and the newer version, SPEC 2017, is available.
 This section will show how to reuse the scripts made for SPEC 2006 to run SPEC 2017 experiments.
+Changes are minimal, ie. changing `2006` to `2017`, updating the location of the ISO file, and changing SPEC 2006 run command (`runspec`) to SPEC 2017 run command (`runcpu`).
 ### Updating packer scripts